NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Scyphozoid Eye.md

 abilities_mid:
   - name: ""
   - name: "Whirling Arms"
-    desc: "`pf2:r`  **Trigger** A creature targets the scyphozoid eye with an attack\n**Effect** The scyphozoid eye moves its arms randomly to disorient its foes.
-It gains the benefits of the Concealed condition against the triggering attack.
+    desc: "`pf2:r`  **Trigger** A creature targets the scyphozoid eye with an attack\n* * *\n\n**Effect** The scyphozoid eye moves its arms randomly to disorient its foes.
+It gains the benefits of the [[undefined]] condition against the triggering attack.
 If the triggering attack was a melee attack and it fails to hit because of the flat check for the concealed condition, the arms snag the weapon or unarmed attack, and the creature takes a –2 circumstance penalty to further attacks with that weapon or unarmed attack until the end of its turn.
 The timing of the arms' movement is harder to predict for ranged attackers, so the flat check for the concealed condition against ranged attacks from Whirling Arms increases from DC 5 to DC 7 Flat check."

 attacks:
   - name: ""